Natasha Cornett

-Natasha Wallen Cornett (born January 26, 1979) is an American criminal currently serving a sentence of life without parole at the Bledsoe County Correctional Complex in Pikeville, Tennessee, for her involvement in the Lillelid murders.
+Natasha Leanne Wallen Cornett (born January 26, 1979) is an American criminal currently serving a sentence of life without parole at the Bledsoe County Correctional Complex in Pikeville, Tennessee, for her involvement in the Lillelid murders.

 In her book The Scarred Heart: Understanding and Identifying Kids Who Kill, forensic psychologist Helen Smith considers Natasha Cornett's troubled life as a warning of the failures of the school, mental health, and criminal justice systems in preventive treatment.

 Early life

 Cornett was born into poverty in rural Pike County, located in Eastern Kentucky.
 Cornett's mother, Madonna Wallen, was not married to her biological father, a local policeman named Roger Burgess with whom Madonna was having an affair.
 When Natasha was a toddler, Madonna left her husband, Ed Wallen, and raised Natasha alone as a single mother in a ram-shackle trailer located in the outskirts of Pikeville, Kentucky.
 It is believed Natasha received little or no parental support (financial or social) from either her biological father or Madonna's ex-husband, whose name had been entered on her birth certificate.
 According to Tennessee court records, she grew up with "the lack of a father figure, and an irresponsible mother".
 By junior high school, Cornett was alienated from most of her fellow pupils because of her unconventional behavior.
 She suffered from anorexia and was diagnosed with bipolar disorder, which went largely untreated due to lack of health insurance.
 By the time she entered high school, Cornett was being openly harassed and bullied by other students for her uncommon dress and conduct.
 Pleas for help by her were ignored by unsympathetic school authorities.
 Sometime during her freshman year of high school, Cornett dropped out.

-Cornett married a long-time friend named Stephen Cornett on her 17th birthday.
+Cornett married a long-time friend named Stephen Cornett on her 17th birthday, taking his surname.
 Natasha told Women's Entertainment Network interviewers in a 2009 documentary that, when Stephen ended the marriage after about six months, she "caved in" emotionally and was psychologically devastated.
 She also indicated this failed relationship exacerbated her existing mental health problems.

 By the time of her marriage, Cornett had firmly embraced the Goth subculture, wearing black clothing and listening to dark "doom-ridden music", as well as exhibiting interest in the occult and witchcraft.
 During this period, Cornett was abusing drugs and alcohol and practicing self-mutilation, all of which she had been doing since her early teen years.
 Young people who were similarly inclined were drawn to Cornett, and she became the informal leader of the group.